OpenAttackDefenseTools/tulip/README.md

 # Contributing
 If you have an idea for a new feature, bug fixes, UX improvements, or other contributions, feel free to open a pull request or create an issue!
-When opening a pull request, please target the `devel` branch.
+When opening a pull request, please target the latest development branch.

 # Credits
 Tulip was written by [@RickdeJager](https://github.com/rickdejager) and [@Bazumo](https://github.com/bazumo), with additional help from [@Sijisu](https://github.com/sijisu).
 Thanks to our fellow Team Europe players and coaches for testing, feedback and suggestions.
 Finally, thanks to the team behind [flower](https://github.com/secgroup/flower) for opensourcing their tooling.